Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Then it was only Lan Sizhui and Mo Xuanyu inside the tiny kitchen.

 “What should I do?” he asked.
-His voice had never felt so frail before.
+His voice had never sounded so weak before.

 Mo Xuanyu did not immediately answer.
 He turned his back to Sizhui after a brief and fleeting glance his way, opening cupboards and drawers and then a wooden pot full of rice.
 He plunged his hand into it and brought it to his face, examining the grains under what little daylight filtered there.